CodezPoet/code_examples/README.md

 In this repository there are code examples for job applications.

-If you have any questions or feedback feel free to contact me.
+If you have any questions or feedback please feel free to contact me here.